rocher-ros/RiverMethaneFlux/README.md

 ## Upscaling

+To get a global flux number I still need to double check the scripts, so a bit later on that.

 GRiMeDB has several thousand measured fluxes, so we can take advantage of this data to validate the predicted fluxes.
 I do this by matching predicted flux values to the corresponding flux observation for a given month.

 ![](figures/flux_comp_boxplot.png)